Menu of Interventions

 - Increased availability of animal-free products

-This category refers to engagement with media outlets or journalists to change public attitudes and behaviors toward animals or support a specific animal advocacy initiative.
-Tactics include pitching stories and publishing press releases that emphasize animal welfare issues and anti-speciesist perspectives, giving interviews to media outlets, and building relationships with journalists and editors to facilitate ongoing coverage.
+This category refers to engaging media outlets or journalists to change public attitudes and behaviors toward animals or support a specific animal advocacy initiative.
+Tactics include: pitching stories and publishing press releases that emphasize animal welfare issues and anti-speciesist perspectives; giving interviews to media outlets; and building relationships with journalists and editors to facilitate ongoing coverage.

 Expected outcome(s):